REUTERS SUMMIT-Don't rule out OPEC cut, say top oil traders

 LONDON, Nov 4 Forget conspiracy theories and be prepared for OPEC to cut output in November because this is what they need to do and have done in the past, veteran oil traders who run and co-own some of the world's biggest trading firms told the Reuters Commodities Summit.

-The views from the top executives of Vitol, Gunvor and Mercuria go against expectations that the 12-member Organization of the Petroleum Exporting Countries is unlikely to step in and support prices.
+The views from the top executives of Vitol, Gunvor and Mercuria go against expectations that the Organization of Petroleum Exporting Counties is unlikely to step in and support prices.

 OPEC members Kuwait and Iran have also said a cut in production at the Nov.
 27 OPEC meeting was unlikely.
 Saudi Arabia has yet to comment publicly.